-- 17. As soon as possible after construction is complete, the municipality (or its Engineer) submits asbuilt plans to the Local Bridge Program Administrator. - 18.
+- 19. As soon as possible after construction is complete, the municipality (or its Engineer) submits as-built plans to the Local Bridge Program Administrator. - 20.
 ConnDOT reviews the project audit, and notifies the municipality of the findings.
-If the project costs exceed those in the original agreement, the municipality may request a supplemental grant and/or loan.
-If the project costs are less than those in the original agreement, the Department will invoice the municipality for the balance due. - 19.
+If the project costs exceed those in the original agreement, the Department will send a supplemental grant to the municipality.
+The municipality may also request a supplemental loan.
+If the project costs are less than those in the original agreement, the Department will invoice the municipality for the balance due. - 21.
 For any bridge owned or maintained by more than one municipality, the following additional procedures govern funding under the Local Bridge Program: - (a) One municipality (the "lead" or "managing" municipality) may assume responsibility under the Local Bridge Program for maintenance of the entire bridge under an interlocal agreement approved by its legislative body entered into with another municipality whose legislative body must also approve such agreement.
 Upon entering into such interlocal agreement, the lead municipality may file a preliminary application for the total project costs, may borrow up to 50% of the total project costs, and may be awarded a grant based upon its grant percentage as applied to such total project costs; - (b) In the absence of an interlocal agreement allocating responsibility for maintenance, each municipality may apply for a loan for 25% (50% of 50%) of the total project costs and for a grant based upon its grant percentage applied to 50% of the total project costs; - (c) Under either of the above scenarios, evidence that each municipality is legally bound to complete its respective portion of the project must be delivered to the State before funds may be disbursed.